 In Cappadocia there is also Ortahisar Castle, which is slightly smaller than Uchisar.
 In the past, when one of these two castles was attacked by an enemy, there was an underground tunnel that allowed the people to escape to the other castle.

 Uchisar can be seen in many parts of Cappadocia due to its height.
-You must take a hot air balloon ride to watch Cappadocia from a higher point than Uchisar.
-You can find additional information about balloons in the bottom lines of the Cappadocia Travel Blog.
+It is only possible to watch Cappadocia from a higher point than Uchisar by participating in a balloon flight.

 15. Ortahisar Castle

 Ortahisar Castle, from a distance, looks like the biggest fairy chimney of the entire Cappadocia region.
-It stands with all its majesty like the chimney of Cappadocia.
 The shaping of this gigantic rock by human hands first began with the aim of protection during the Hittites.
 It served as a strong fortress during the Roman and Byzantine periods.

 Ortahisar stands out as the most popular place for foreigners to live in Cappadocia.
 The foreigners who came to visit Cappadocia and were fascinated by the region bought and restored stone houses in this town and started to live here.

-The last three titles of our list include unique things to do in Cappadocia in 2021.
-These three must-see places are among the most photographed and instagrammable places in Cappadocia.
+The next three topics of the Cappadocia travel blog are about unique things to do in Cappadocia.
+These three must-see places are also among the most photographed places in Cappadocia.

 16. Three Beauties